oils-for-unix/oils/doc/variables.md

   - Procs (shell functions) are self-contained and modular.
 In other words, they're understandable by reading their signature.
   - We removed [dynamic scope]($xref:dynamic-scope).
-This mechanism isn't familiar to most programmers, and may cause unintentional mutation (bugs).
+This mechanism isn't familiar to most programmers, and may cause accidental mutation (bugs).
   - Oil has variable **declarations** like JavaScript, which can prevent trivial bugs.
 - Even though Oil is stricter, it should still be convenient to use